-DES 0205 DENTAL RADIOGRAPHIC TECHNIQUES I
+DES 0205 DENTAL RADIOGRAPHIC TECHNIQUES I 32 con. hrs.
+1.1 occ. crs.

 In this course, you will be acquainted with the nature, physical behavior, biological effects, and methods of control, safety precautions, and the techniques for exposing, processing, and mounting radiographs.
 Prerequisite: Program Admission.
 Corequisite: DES 0205L.
 (CH)